KorAP/Kustvakt/README.md

 where ```custom-spring-config.xml``` is in the ```config``` folder.

-# Futher Setup
+# Advanced Setup

-Advanced setup including database and mailing setting are described in the [wiki](https://github.com/KorAP/Kustvakt/wiki).
+Advanced setup such as setting database properties and configuring mail settings for email notifications, are described in the [wiki](https://github.com/KorAP/Kustvakt/wiki).

+# License

+Kustvakt is published under the [BSD-2 License](https://raw.githubusercontent.com/KorAP/Kustvakt/master/LICENSE).
+It is developed as part of the KorAP Corpus Analysis Platform at the Institute for German Language (IDS), funded by the Leibniz-Gemeinschaft and supported by the KobRA project, funded by the Federal Ministry of Education and Research (BMBF).

 # Contributions

 Contributions to Kustvakt are very welcome!

+Ideally, any contributions should be committed via [KorAP Gerrit server](https://korap.ids-mannheim.de/gerrit/) to facilitate code reviewing (see [Gerrit Code Review - A Quick Introduction](https://korap.ids-mannheim.de/gerrit/Documentation/intro-quick.html)).
+However, we are also happy to accept comments and pull requests via GitHub.

 Please note that unless you explicitly state otherwise any contribution intentionally submitted for inclusion into Kustvakt shall – as Kustvakt itself – be under the [BSD-2 License](https://raw.githubusercontent.com/KorAP/Kustvakt/master/LICENSE).